 - Loss of eyesight (very rare)

-There are several other ways to reduce eye bags without surgery.
-Here are some at-home remedies you can try:
+There are several ways to treat eye bags without surgery.
+Here are some home remedies you can try:

-If your eye bags are a result of sleep deprivation, make sure you are getting enough rest.1
+If your eye bags are a result of sleep deprivation, make sure you’re getting enough rest.
+Most adults need 7 to 9 hours of sleep every night.

 If your sodium intake is too high, your body will retain water.
-This causes inflammation, including around the eyes.1, 5
+This causes inflammation, including around the eyes.

 Sagging skin creates the appearance of eye bags.
 There are various over-the-counter (OTC) products you can use to rejuvenate, hydrate, and tighten the skin.